 Sign in to our online system or register for a new account to submit a letter of intent.

 Neurodegenerative diseases of aging are among the least understood and most undertreated diseases today.
-If ignored, the social and economic costs of managing these diseases will continue to rise.
+Diseases such as Alzheimer’s and Parkinson’s are placing a large and increasing burden on society.
+If ignored, the social and economic costs of managing these diseases will rise significantly within a generation.
 Meeting these challenges requires pioneering approaches to accelerating treatments.

-The Early Phase Clinical Trials: Canada program was created to provide funding support for clinical trials and clinical trial sub-studies that have excellent preliminary data.
+The Early Phase Clinical Trials: Canada program was created to provide funding support for clinical trials and clinical trial sub-studies with excellent preliminary data.

-Goal: To provide funding to support clinical trials and/or clinical trial sub-studies that could accelerate the development of therapeutics for neurodegenerative disease aging.
+Goal: To provide funding to support clinical trials and/or clinical trial sub-studies that could accelerate the development of therapeutics for neurodegenerative diseases of aging.

 Funding: A maximum of $1,500,000 per project over up to 4 years.
 If you are requesting a budget between $1.5 to $2 million per project, please contact Cristina Tang (email@example.com) prior to applying.